Archaeology in the North Sea

 A dump of sedimentary material is to be found in the floor of the Norwegian Channel at this location, and is likely to have been caught up with the collapse of the side wall of the channel.
 It is recorded in a section along the channel surveyed by Hans Petter Sejrup in "Quaternary of the Norwegian Channel: glaciation History and palaeoceanography”

-When the tidal waters of the Atlantic reached into the non-tidal flow of the Norwegian Channel they rapidly stripped the northern North Sea of over 50 metre depth of deposits.
+When the tidal waters of the Atlantic reached into the non-tidal flow of the Norwegian Channel they rapidly stripped the seabed of most of the northern North Sea of over 50 metre depth of deposits.

 At the same time similar quantities of structural land-based sediments are likely to have been removed by marine erosion from the locations that link Scotland to Orkney and Shetland.